 Right now, only Seafile offers multi-tenancy, so if you’re planning to host multiple organizations on your self-hosted file syncing instance, then Seafile is your only choice

-It’s important to note that NextCloud can host multiple users on a single instance, which still works if you’d like to invite friends or family to use your self-hosted syncing solution.
+It’s important to note when comparing Seafile vs NextCloud, that NextCloud can host multiple users on a single instance, which still works if you’d like to invite friends or family to use your self-hosted syncing solution.
 In this case, these users all share the same database, which doesn’t offer nearly the security and segregation of true multi-tenancy.

 Let’s check the difficulty level installing each of these solutions on your VPS.

-Seafile: Seafile is written using python, so you need both the Python libraries, along with a MySQL/MariaDB database, as prerequisites to install.
+Seafile is written using Python, so you need both the Python libraries, along with a MySQL/MariaDB database, as prerequisites to install.
 Luckily, none of that is very complicated.

 One advantage of Seafile is that the upgrade process is very smooth and easy.
 You can usually upgrade NextCloud via the built-in upgrader or the command line, but I’ve found that NextCloud is more likely to break if I have lots of apps enabled.
 I’ve had to fiddle around with the database, folder permissions, or web server settings on a few occasions.

-There are a lot of things I like about Syncthing, and I think you should also give it a try.
+A lot of you may have thought this would come down to a battle of Seafile vs NextCloud.
+But there are actually a lot of things I like about Syncthing, and I think you should also give it a try.

 I personally really like Syncthing doesn’t require a centralized server for storing and syncing data.
 You can still use your VPS as one of many destinations for your files, but you’re not forced to route all traffic through it and use it as the only source of “truth” about your data.
 To me, that makes it more secure and minimizes privacy risks.